 He has presented and published numerous research projects on topics such as early onset scoliosis, adult spinal deformities and minimally invasive spinal techniques.
 He is a member of the American Academy of Orthopedic Surgery, North American Spine Society and an associate member of the Scoliosis Research Society.
 He currently is especially interested in complex spinal reconstructions and minimally invasive spinal surgery.

-Dr. Schroerlucke enjoys spending time with his wife Brannon and two children.
+Dr. Schroerlucke enjoys spending time with his wife Brannon and four children.
 He enjoys tennis, cycling, surfing and water skiing.

 Dr. Judith R. Lee-SiglerDr.
 Lee-Sigler was born in Chicago, Illinois, and attended Lewis University, graduating Cum Laude in 1981.
 She is a 1986 graduate of Temple University School of Medicine, in Philadelphia, Pennsylvania.

 She served six years reserve duty and four years active duty in the United States Air Force as a primary care and emergency room physician.
 She served as Captain and Base Physician at Laughlin Air Force Base in Del Rio, Texas 1987-1989, and then was transferred to Langley Air Force Base in Hampton, Virginia as Emergency Room Physician from 1989-1991.
 She then served in Saudi Arabia as Emergency Physician during Operations Desert Shield and Desert Storm, receiving the Kuwait liberation Medal, National Defense Service Medal, Southwest Asia Action Ribbon Award, Air Force Achievement Medal and the Air Force Outstanding Unit Award.